 What is wearable technology?

-Some wearable tech connects to the internet and tracks personal data.
-In other words, fitness trackers, smartwatches and body cameras all fall under wearable technology.
+Wearable tech can connect to the internet and track personal data, both very useful for safety purposes.
+Fitness trackers, smartwatches and body cameras all fall under wearable technology.

-It is a massively growing industry, too.
-For instance, worldwide sales are predicted to double.
-By 2022, the market will be worth between US$27 billion and US$60 billion – depending who you ask.
+It is a massively growing industry, too, with worldwide sales predicted to double.
+By 2022, the market will be worth between US$27 billion and US$60 billion.
 Phew!

 Who invented it, you ask?
 That’s where it gets hazy.
 There’s multiple possibilities – including Leonardo da Vinci - dating from as far back as 1674.
 But, the pedometer’s official patent was awarded in 1924.

-Currently, wearables are associated with personal use.
-However, they are quickly becoming incorporated in the world of work, particularly for health and safety purposes.
+These days, wearables are typically associated with personal use, however, they are quickly becoming incorporated in the world of work, particularly for health and safety purposes.